 Assistance Programs for Energy Efficiency Improvements

-Energy efficiency improvements are becoming sought after resources in Real Estate.
+Energy efficiency improvements are becoming sought-after resources in Real Estate.
 Why?
-Well, the benefits are undeniable: improved value, creature comfort, durability, environmental impact and more.
-If you are able to afford and energy efficiency improvement, it’s a safely proven investment.
+Well, the benefits are undeniable: improved value, creature comfort, durability, environmental impact, and more.
+If you are able to afford an energy efficiency improvement, it’s a safely proven investment.
 However, what if you would like to make an EE upgrade to your home or business, but cannot afford the upfront costs?
 There are programs out there that can help.
-As BarrierEnergy is based out of California, we will be focusing on assistance programs that are specific to the State.
-These special loans are designed to make energy efficiency improvements more widely accessible for California Residents.
+In general, utilizing a loan allows the purchaser to stretch out their payment so that energy savings offset the costs.
+As BarrierEnergy is based out of California, we will be focusing on special assistance programs that are specific to the State.
+These unique loans are designed to make energy efficiency improvements more widely accessible for California Residents.

 Property Assessed Green Energy (PACE)

 A Property Assessed Green Energy loan provides funding to cover the total costs for energy efficiency improvements on qualifying properties.
 PACE does not require any down-payment or monthly payment.
 This kind of loan is repaid by regular home energy assessments along with property taxes, over the long term (10-30+ years).
 Because the debt is attached to the property itself, any amount unpaid is always transferred through ownership of the property.
 Approval may be slightly easier, as opposed to most loans because credit isn’t a large factor in approval.
 Financing approval is dependent on the equity of the property versus calculated savings.
 The loan is designed to be offset by savings, so repayment isn’t so burdensome.
 The largest financial benefits will be reaped once the loan is completely paid off.